shiningrain/JailGuard/README.md

 ```

 To conduct experiments on GPT-3.5(text modality), you need to add your Openai key [here](./JailGuard/utils/config.cfg)
-On image, you need to follow [this repo](https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models) to download and setup MiniGPT-4 first (e.g., [Minigpt-4 config](./JailGuard/utils/minigpt4_eval.yaml)).
+On the image, you need to follow [this repo](https://github.com/Unispac/Visual-Adversarial-Examples-Jailbreak-Large-Language-Models) to download and setup MiniGPT-4 first (e.g., [Minigpt-4 config](./JailGuard/utils/minigpt4_eval.yaml)).
 Then

 ## Usage